vicps/coding_exercise_HTTP_Server/README.md

 ## Running the HTTP SERVER ONLY code (if you want to test it manually)

-*note: if you run the automation before, and the server is still up abd running, you can go to `http://127.0.0.1:5000/`
+*note: if you run the automation before, and the server is still up abd running, you can go to `http://127.0.0.1:5000/` .
+You can follow the test case file attached to guide the test.

 1- Clone or download the files from this repository